 The FSS sets out the funding policies adopted, the actuarial assumptions used and the time horizons considered for each category of employer.
-The draft Funding Strategy Statement was presented to the Pensions and Investments Committee in December 2019, when it was noted that the Funding intended to consult with the Fund's stakeholders on the FSS.
+The Fund's stakeholders, including scheme employers, will be consulted about the FSS as part of the actuarial valuation process.

+The draft Funding Strategy Statement is attached as Appendix 1.
 The main changes to the FSS since the previous valuation are:

-- increased likelihoods of reaching the funding target for all employers to allow for the potential impact of the McCloud judgement (court ruling that transitional protections awarded to some members of public service pension scheme when the schemes were reformed were unlawful on the grounds of age discrimination)

-- a larger increase in the likelihood of reaching the funding target, and a reduction in the time horizon for Universities and Colleges to reflect changes in the assessment of the employer covenant for the sector
+- increased likelihoods of reaching the funding target for all employers to allow for the potential impact of the McCloud judgement - a larger increase in the likelihood of reaching the funding target, and a reduction in the time horizon, for Universities and Colleges to reflect changes in the assessment of the employer covenant for the sector

 - increased clarity on risk sharing options

 - the proposed treatment of exit credits

 - increased clarity on pooling arrangements